cran-task-views/Agriculture/Agriculture.md

 -   `r github("OpenDroneMap/FIELDimageR")` is general-purpose package for processing and analyzing image data from drones.

--   `r github("poppinace/tasselnetv2plus")` provides a fast implementation for high-throughput plant counting from high-resolution RGB imagery.`r pkg("FWRGB")` can process plant images for downstream machine learning models to predict fresh biomass. `r pkg("pliman")` provides tools for image manipulation to quantify plant leaf area, disease severity, number of disease lesions, and obtain statistics of image objects such as grains, pods, pollen, leaves, and more.
+-   `r pkg("FWRGB")` can process plant images for downstream machine learning models to predict fresh biomass. `r pkg("pliman")` provides tools for image manipulation to quantify plant leaf area, disease severity, number of disease lesions, and obtain statistics of image objects such as grains, pods, pollen, leaves, and more.

 #### [Trial analysis]{#TrialAnalysis}